Skip to content

 Additional Notes

-The Goethe-Institut’s A1 vocabulary list includes approximately 650 words that cover essential topics such as family, food, shopping, work, and hobbies.
-Learners should aim to actively use around half of these words while passively understanding the rest 7, 9.
+The Goethe-Institut’s A1 vocabulary list includes approximately 650 words covering essential topics such as family, food, shopping, work, and hobbies.
+To reach practical conversation readiness, learners are advised to actively use about half of these words and passively recognize the rest.
+This balanced approach allows learners to engage in basic conversations about daily life, making language acquisition more relevant and motivating.

 References